 FAMT pursues the practice of student- centric education and contrives a variety of mechanisms to facilitate the all- round development of students.
 Mentorship committee is one of such mechanisms.
 The motto behind establishing the student mentoring system was the thought that a student does not only need the training confined to the curriculum from an educational institute, but he needs answers to all his queries, opportunities to share and get solved the problems, encouragement and guidance for his future needs.
 Thus, students need mentoring as well as counselling.
 This committee creates a platform for a healthy interaction between students (mentee) and teachers (mentors) regarding academic problems as well as progress.
-The students are distributed in the groups of twenty and are allocated to the respective mentors who are the teachers of that department.
-The mentor and mentee ratio does not exceed 1:20.
+The regular students of each department are distributed in the groups of twenty and are allocated to the respective mentors who are the teachers of that department.
+The mentor and mentee ratio does not exceed 1:20 in any case at any department.
 All the teachers teaching in each department have the mentees from their own department.
-In the hierarchy of the mentorship committee, central mentorship committee coordinator communicates with the departmental coordinators of the mentorship committee and further the information flows to all the mentors of the respective departments.
-The mentees are asked to fill all the details in the mentorship forms which are further verified by the authorities.
+Each mentor gets the list of mentees and the mentorship forms to collect the information of the mentees from the central mentorship committee.
 The record of all the mentees is kept with the respective mentors through the mentorship forms.
 The record of the personal details, academic progress of the students, their attendance, their participation in co and extra-curricular activities is maintained through those mentorship forms.
-Those forms even have the records of mentor-mentee interactions which are conducted on monthly basis.
+Those forms even have the records of mentor-mentee interactions which are conducted on regular basis- at least once a month either through face to face or online mode as per the convenience.
 Through those interactions, mentors discuss about the academic progress and other skills of the mentees and guide them for their academic and overall betterment.
 The mentees discuss their problems with the mentors and if needed, they even mention those problems in the mentorship forms provided.
 Then the mentors try to convey the problems of the mentees to the concerned persons and resolve them through proper channel.

-The strengths and weaknesses of the mentees are understood through personal interactions and the weaknesses are rectified.
-Along with the boosters for the academic development of the mentees, the mentors even encourage and motivate the mentees to participate in co and extra- curricular activities for their versatile development.
+The strengths and weaknesses of the mentees are understood through personal interactions and the efforts are made to overcome the weaknesses.
 In this way, the student mentoring system at FAMT understands, encourages, motivates the students and facilitates better opportunities to them for their future progression, understanding their strengths and weaknesses.

-Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 1620 106 1:15
+Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 1424 103 1:14